Procedure for a yacht survey

-Below you will find a brief overview of the classic procedure for a boat or yacht survey.
+Below you will find a brief overview of the classic procedure for a boat or yacht survey in Croatia, Slovenia or Italy.

 The inspection of the hull usually marks the start of the survey and, in addition to checking the underwater vessel, also includes an inspection of all on-board passages as well as the steering and propulsion system.

-If a moisture measurement is also to be carried out, it is advisable to store the boat in dry dock for at least 3 to 4 days beforehand in order to ensure usable measurement results.
+If a moisture measurement is also to be carried out, it is advisable to store the boat in dry dock for at least 5 days beforehand in order to ensure usable measurement results.

 Phase 2